Let’s learn a little bit more about the first person who dared to translate English into Chinese.

 Yan Fu was a Chinese scholar and translator, most famous for introducing western ideas, including Darwin’s “natural selection”, into the eastern world in the late 19th century.

-On 8, January, 1854, Yan Fu was born in Fuzhou, Fujian Province, China.
-In his early years, his father greatly encouraged him to obtain a high education and prepare for the Imperial examination.
+On January 08, 1854, Yan Fu was born in Fuzhou, Fujian Province, China.
+In his early years, his father greatly encouraged him to obtain high education and prepare for the Imperial examination.
 However, the death of his father in 1866 caused an abrupt change to these plans.
-A year later, Yan Fu entered the Fujian Arsenal Academy in Fuzhou, a Western school where he studied a variety of subjects including English, arithmetic, geometry, algebra, trigonometry, physics, chemistry, astrology and navigation.
-This was a turning point in Yan Fu’s life as he was able to experience first-hand contact with Western science, thus inspiring the enthusiasm that carried him through the rest of his career.
+A year later, Yan Fu entered the Fujian Arsenal Academy in Fuzhou, a Western school where he studied a variety of subjects including English, arithmetic, geometry, algebra, trigonometry, physics, chemistry, astrology, and navigation.
+This was a turning point in Yan Fu’s life as he was able to experience the first-hand contact with Western science, thus inspiring the enthusiasm that carried him through the rest of his career.

 His own understanding and translation theory

 Yan stated in the introduction of his translation of Evolution and Ethics that “there are three difficulties in translation: faithfulness, expressiveness, and elegance”.
 He did not set them as general standards for translation and did not say that they were independent of each other.
 However, since the publication of that work, the phrase “faithfulness, expressiveness, and elegance” has been attributed to Yan Fu as a standard for any good translation and has become a cliché in Chinese academic circles, giving rise to numerous debates and theses.